17.1 C

 While the White House insists that the tariffs aim to correct trade imbalances, economists warn they could disrupt North American economic integration.
 The tariffs may also test the durability of the USMCA, with potential legal actions under consideration by Canada and Mexico under the agreement’s dispute settlement mechanisms.

-As the March 4 deadline looms, business groups and policymakers continue to evaluate the impact of the tariffs and the possibility of last-minute negotiations.
-For now, the Trump administration remains firm in its intent to enforce the new trade measures, marking a significant shift in U.S. economic policy towards its closest trading partners.
+Business groups and policymakers continue to evaluate the impact of the tariffs and last-minute negotiations.
+For now, the Trump administration remains firm in its intent to enforce at least some of the new trade measures, marking a significant shift in U.S. economic policy towards its closest trading partners.